blocktransfer/reg-publications/examinations/response-8/README.md

 BlockTrans could consult OFAC’s website at http://home.treasury.gov/policy-issues/office-of-foreign-assets-control-sanctions-programs-and-information to review its obligations underOFAC’s mandate and make any changes deemed by the Firm to be necessary for compliance.

+s-p policy, disclosure , and noticce

+will add ad eploymnetn URL  to rthe repository when it's ready

 ### Lost Securityholder Search Evidence